Code-Screen/Code-Screen.github.io/docs/integrating-teamtailor-with-codescreen.md

 <br>

-The result contains a `Score` field which represents the candidate's score on the test, which is based on how many unit test cases the candidate's solution passed.
-You can also view more details about the test result on CodeScreen by clicking the result link, which will bring you to a page on CodeScreen similar to the following:
+The result contains a `Score` field which represents the candidate's score on the assessment, which is based on how many unit test cases the candidate's solution passed.
+You can also view more details about the assessment result on CodeScreen by clicking the result link, which will bring you to a page on CodeScreen similar to the following:

 <figure>